Frequently asked questions about lipodimic analysis (FAQ)

 The suggested sample size is not mandatory.
 Users are required to assess their own requirements in consultation with an expert statistician.

-- Q7: Is your quantitation absolute?
-How confident are you in your quantitation?
 Unless specifically required by the user (and paid for!), all our quantitations are relative to the internal standards used.
 We use a set of internal standards that match the chemical structure and HPLC retention times as closely as possible to the analytes of interest.
 This method assures that the extraction of analytes from sample closely matches the standard against which it is quantified.
 Because we use the same internal standards for the same analytes across all samples (as well as across different batches of samples), the relative quantitation is highly accurate to compare between analyses.
 However, we strongly recommend that all samples in an experiment (i.e. both control and experimental samples) be analyzed together for best statistical outcome.